canjs/can-view-scope/docs/can-view-scope.md

 ```

 However, if a `parent` scope is provided, key values can be
-found in the parent's context by prefixing the key with `"../"`. [can-view-scope::find find] can also be used to search in the parent's context after the initial context is explored.
+found in the parent’s context by prefixing the key with `"../"`.
+[can-view-scope::find find] can also be used to search in the parent’s context
+after the initial context is explored.
 For example:

 ```
 var list = [{name: "Justin"}, {name: "Brian"}];
 var justin = list[0];

-var listScope = new Scope(list),
+var listScope = new Scope(list);
-	curScope = new Scope(justin, listScope)
+var curScope = new Scope(justin, listScope);

 // use `get` to find a value in an explicit context curScope.get("name") //-> "Justin"